Souvlaki42/my-website/README.md

 # My Portfolio

 This repository contains my personal portfolio built with [Astro](https://astro.build/), TypeScript, and Tailwind CSS.
-The project features syntax-highlighted code blocks using a customized version of the `Code` component from `{astro:components}`, which utilizes [Shiki](https://shiki.matsu.io/) under the hood.
-The site is fully static, shipping 0 KB of JavaScript to the client by default.
-It has achieved a 100% perfect Lighthouse score on both mobile and desktop.
+The project features a combination of static and server-side rendered pages, with dynamic content powered by Vercel.
+Syntax-highlighted code blocks are rendered using a customized Code component from {astro:components}, utilizing [Shiki](https://shiki.matsu.io/) for a clean and accurate display.
+The site maintains a strong focus on performance and design, achieving high Lighthouse scores on both mobile and desktop.

 ## Features

-- **Static Site Generation**: Built with Astro, ensuring fast load times and SEO optimization.
+- **Hybrid Static & Dynamic Rendering**: While the homepage is statically generated, other sections are server-side rendered, fetching live data from APIs.
-- **Syntax Highlighting**: Uses Shiki for accurate and aesthetically pleasing code highlighting.
+- **Syntax Highlighting**: Powered by Shiki, ensuring accurate and aesthetically pleasing code blocks.
-- **Zero JavaScript**: Ships 0 KB of JavaScript to the client, enhancing performance.
+- **Fuzzy Search & Comment Section**: Enhanced functionality with JavaScript, providing a better user experience.
-- **Responsive Design**: Optimized for both mobile and desktop with a perfect Lighthouse score.
+- **Responsive Design**: Optimized for both mobile and desktop, maintaining high performance metrics.

 ## Getting Started